JPSieg/MeltR/README.md

 ### Method 1 Van't Hoff plot

-Method 1 fits Kds that were passed from the preprtocessing steps to equation x.
+Method 1 fits Kds that were passed from the preprocessing steps to equation x.
 The free energy of helix formation at 37 degC (dG) was calculated from the dH and dS values provided by the fit.

 The standard error of the dG was propagated from the standartd error of dH and the dS from the fit, and the covariation between the two values.